kellymore/digital-signal-processing/README.md

 # Digital Signal Processing

-In assisting with sound therapy for ongoing studies of 444 hertz, this ongoing project assists scientists, researchers, and [cereset](https://cereset.com/) enthusiast in studies related to sound and frequency by converting everyday sounds and music to 444 hertz.
+In assisting with sound therapy for ongoing studies of 444 and 528 hertz, this ongoing project assists scientists, researchers, and [cereset](https://cereset.com/) enthusiast in studies related to sound and frequency by converting everyday sounds and music to 444 and 528 hertz.

 ## Past Research